Wiz1101/SmartCard_Active_Directory_Authentication/README.md

 # Guide for a SmartCard User Logon in AD (Active Directory)

-**This writeup guides you how to authenticate yourself on a Windows server with a SmardCard**
+**This writeup guides you how to configure Windows server authentication with a SmardCard**
 <p align="center">
   <img src="pics/smartcard.jpeg" />
 </p>